IcyEnigma/VenmurasuKMST/README.md

  return sentences
  ```

-The function used to clean Tamil data follows the following strategy, elucidated using comments:
+The function used to clean English data follows the following strategy, elucidated using comments:
 ```python
 def english_clean(text):
  # Importing the regex library